www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [ ] Implement proper user friendly error handling.
     * [ ] Add example of sport lesson assignment as an editor page to the webserver.
     * [ ] Document and attempt backwards compatibility for this language only.
 Note the relation to the stable system API.
+    * [ ] Delete obsolete SolutionEditor and the corresponding users.
 * [ ] Document code editor.
     * [ ] Create a simple grammatic overview images.
         * [ ] 1 for Abstract Syntax